melodyserra/ruby/README.md

 ```
 ## In-Class Lab 1

+Create a class called Car.
+Inside of that class, define a method called initialize and pass in color, make, and model as parameters.
+Define another method called drive where you print a statement that says "We are now driving."
+Define a third method called paint that takes in new_color as a parameter and then prints out the new color.
+Lastly define a method called describe_car that will print out: "We are driving in the color make model."

+## Take Home Lab 1

 We will create a simple string conversion tool that takes in a string and alters it using our string class methods.
 First, write one gets statement that will take a string from our user.
 Create a class called ConvertString that will wrap our methods.